Quickstart

 Ubuntu 22.04 or higher is required.

-macOS 14 or higher is required.
+macOS 14 or higher with Xcode installed is required.

-• Ubuntu:
+- Ubuntu:

-sudo apt-get install -y xz-utils jq curl build-essential qemu-system libomp-dev libgmp-dev nlohmann-json3-dev protobuf-compiler uuid-dev libgrpc++-dev libsecp256k1-dev libsodium-dev libpqxx-dev nasm libopenmpi-dev openmpi-bin openmpi-common
+sudo apt-get install -y xz-utils jq curl build-essential qemu-system libomp-dev libgmp-dev nlohmann-json3-dev protobuf-compiler uuid-dev libgrpc++-dev libsecp256k1-dev libsodium-dev libpqxx-dev nasm libopenmpi-dev openmpi-bin openmpi-common libclang-dev clang gcc-riscv64-unknown-elf - macOS:

-brew reinstall jq curl libomp protobuf openssl nasm pkgconf open-mpi libffi
+brew reinstall jq curl libomp protobuf openssl nasm pkgconf open-mpi libffi nlohmann-json libsodium

 curl https://raw.githubusercontent.com/0xPolygonHermez/zisk/main/ziskup/install.sh | bash